prusnak/rusnak.io/_posts/2016-01-14-lets-build-a-freedom-node.md

 ipfs daemon &
 {% endhighlight %}

-* Enjoy and big THANK YOU for your important contributions to these networks!
+* Enjoy and big THANK YOU for your important contribution to these networks!